colegibbs/201-reading-notes/class-09.md

 - you sometimes have to support older verison
 - elements can be targeted from outside in or inside out
 - you can prevent default behavior with a few different calls
 - use event delegation
-- There are many different event types, all with different functions
+- There are many different event types, all with different function